This information applies to Scotland

 - wilfully damaged someone else’s property

-- behaved in a threatening or abusive way in order to intimidate or frighten or cause harassment, alarm or distress intentionally, for example, by stalking you or writing anti-gay slogans on the wall outside your home
+- behaved in a threatening or abusive way in order to intimidate or frighten or cause harassment, alarm or distress intentionally, for example, by stalking you or writing anti-gay slogans on the wall outside your home.
+More about harassment

 The police have the power to disperse groups of people who persistently act in an antisocial way.

-The police can issue on the spot fines (fixed penalty notices) for some types of antisocial behaviour, such as littering and dog fouling, singing after being asked to stop, or offensive behaviour at or near a football match, or in a pub where a match is being shown.
+The police can issue on the spot fines (fixed penalty notices) for some types of antisocial behaviour, such as littering and dog fouling or singing after being asked to stop.

 When local bye laws are in place it is an offence to drink alcohol outside and police can ask you to stop drinking if they think it is likely to cause antisocial behaviour.